-- 1. Any physical, mental, verbal act, or expression through electronic means that intentionally embarrasses, threatens harms or harasses any person or group on the basis of race, ethnicity, religion, gender, or sexual orientation. - Possession, storage, use, or distribution of fireworks, explosives, weapons, ammunition, or any other substance or device designed to harm or incapacitate is prohibited on College premises or while attending a College sponsored activity. - Destruction or abuse of a fire alarm, extinguisher, or other safety device anywhere on college premises or making a false report concerning a fire, bomb, or other emergency. - Use, possession or distribution of controlled substances or alcoholic beverages, or public intoxication while on College premises or while attending a College sponsored activity. - 5.
-Furnishing of false information to the College, forgery, unauthorized alteration or the unauthorized use of any College document or instrument of identification. - Unsolicited, deliberate or repeated sexual flirtations, advances or propositions, the display of sexually suggestive pictures or objects, and/or offensive or abusive physical contact of a sexual nature. - 7.
-Unauthorized use of computer hardware or software. - 8.
-All forms of academic dishonesty. - Unauthorized possession, use or the abuse, destruction, or theft of property of the College or any of its members or quests. - Failure to comply with the direction of College officials acting in performance of their duties. - Failure to comply with classroom behavior as outlined in the course syllabus provided by the instructor. - Failure to properly meet financial responsibilities to the College, including, but not limited to, knowingly passing a worthless check or money order in payment to the College. - 13.
-Participating in or inciting a riot or any unauthorized or disorderly assembly. - 14.
-Gambling, conducting or holding a raffle or lottery on college premises or at any College function except in cases of specific approval by the Dean of Student Services. - 15.
-Unacceptable standards of common decency in mode of dress. - Use of smokeless tobacco on all College premises or smoking of tobacco products in other than designated smoking areas. - 17.
-Self-inflicted harm or the intent to physically harm others.
+- 1. Any physical, mental, verbal act, or expression through electronic means that intentionally embarrasses, threatens harms or harasses any person or group on the basis of race, ethnicity, religion, gender, or sexual orientation. - 2.
+Possession, storage, use, or distribution of fireworks, explosives, weapons, ammunition, or any other substance or device designed to harm or incapacitate is prohibited on College premises or while attending a College sponsored activity. - Destruction or abuse of a fire alarm, extinguisher, or other safety device anywhere on college premises or making a false report concerning a fire, bomb, or other emergency. - 4.
+Furnishing of false information to the College, forgery, unauthorized alteration or the unauthorized use of any College document or instrument of identification. - Unsolicited, deliberate or repeated sexual flirtations, advances or propositions, the display of sexually suggestive pictures or objects, and/or offensive or abusive physical contact of a sexual nature. - 6.
+Unauthorized use of computer hardware or software. - 7.
+Unauthorized possession, use or the abuse, destruction, or theft of property of the College or any of its members or guests. - 8.
+Failure to comply with the direction of College officials acting in performance of their duties. - 9.
+Failure to properly meet financial responsibilities to the College, including, but not limited to, knowingly passing a worthless check or money order in payment to the College. - 10.
+Participating in or inciting a riot or any unauthorized or disorderly assembly. - Gambling, conducting or holding a raffle or lottery on college premises or at any College function except in cases of specific approval by the Dean of Student Services. - 12.
+Unacceptable standards of common decency in mode of dress.